-This rule was abrogated in 2013 because court reporters are no longer used in Court proceedings.
+This rule is derived from Former Local Bankruptcy Rule 12.
+Local Bankruptcy Rule 9023-1(b) governs the taxing of costs of court reporting services.was abrogated in 2013 because court reporters are no longer used in Court proceedings.

-Rule 6004-1SALES OF PROPERTY, APPRAISALS, AND AUCTIONS -Amended [August 1, 2013]
+Rule 6004-1.
+SALES OF PROPERTY, APPRAISALS, AND AUCTIONS

-(a) Notice.
-The trustee may sell property of the estate that the trustee reasonably believes has an aggregate gross value of no more than \$10,000 by public or private sale on seven (7) days' written notice to any party with an interest in such property, the landlord of the premises on which the property is located, and such other parties as the Court may direct.
-The notice of any proposed sale of property of the estate having an aggregate gross value of at least \$2,500 shall include the time and place of the proposed sale, whether the sale will be public or private, and the terms and conditions of the proposed sale.

-- (b) Appraisals.
-Unless the Court orders otherwise, if an appraiser has been employed, the property to be appraised shall not be sold until after the appraisal has been filed, - (1) Caption.
+- (a) Notice.
+The trustee may sell property of the estate that the trustee reasonably believes has an aggregate gross value of no more than \$10,000 by public or private sale on seven days' written notice to any party with an interest in such property, the landlord of the premises on which the property is located, and such other parties as the Court may direct.
+The notice of any proposed sale of property of the estate having an aggregate gross value of at least \$2,500 shall include the time and place of the proposed sale, whether the sale will be public or private, and the terms and conditions of the proposed sale. - (b) Appraisals.
+Unless the Court orders otherwise, if an appraiser has been employed, the property to be appraised shall not be sold until after the appraisal has been filed. - Caption.
 All appraisals filed with the Court shall have a cover sheet bearing the caption of the case in compliance with Local Bankruptcy Rule 9004-2 and the date, if any, of the proposed sale.